BALLYGOWAN FLUTE BAND

 Report on 2016 Flute Band Association Own Choice Contest

 The 2016 Flute Band Association annual Own Choice Contest took place in the Island Centre, Lisburn on Saturday 27 February.
 The Adjudicator was Donald Finlayson, a music graduate from Scotland, and a flute and piccolo specialist.
 In his remarks, he commented about the incredible day he had just had, and that he would love flute students at Glasgow Conservatory to come to Northern Ireland to hear the standard of flute playing here.
-He used the term mind-
+He used the term mind-blowing several times and encouraged the Bands to continue participating in events and contests.

 He closed by thanking the Band players and Organisation for a fantastic day.
 Test pieces on the day included Verdi’s Sicilian Vespers, Glinka’s Rusland and Ludmilla, Kosma’s Autumn Leaves, Rossini’s Soirees Musicales, Dukas’ Sorcerers Apprentice, Tchaikovsky’s Capriccio Italien and a selection from Beethoven symphonies.